gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/connecting-ssh-git-repositories-to-jira-cloud-gij-cloud.md

 ### Power Users

-The Git Integration for Jira app supports one format for private SSH keys ➜ RSA.
-To change your SSH key pair to the supported format, use the following syntax on your terminal or bash/powershell:
+Git Integration for Jira supports RSA format for private SSH keys.
+To convert your SSH key pair to the supported format, use this syntax:

 ```bash
 ssh-keygen -p -P "old_password" -N "new_password" -m pem